Debt Consolidation Mortgages & Remortgages

 Can you consolidate debt into a mortgage?

 Yes, you can.
-If you have a mortgage, there are a number of ways you may be able to use the equity you’ve built to consolidate other debts and better manage your finances into one single payment.
-You must be a homeowner, however, as you cannot consolidate debt into a new mortgage as a first-time buyer.
+If you have a mortgage, there are several ways you may be able to use the equity you’ve built to consolidate other debts and better manage your finances into one single payment.
+However, you must be a homeowner as you cannot consolidate debt into a new mortgage as a first-time buyer.

 What debts can you consolidate into a mortgage?